 Step #4: Create the Right Journaling Environment

 Journaling is about you and your thoughts.
 The best way to record those thoughts is to minimize distractions.

-There’s a reason that so many famous writers isolate themselves when they are writing their novels—because you often need solitude to focus on writing.
+There’s a reason why so many famous writers isolate themselves when writing their novels: you often need solitude to focus on writing.

 Here are a few suggestions to set up your environment:

-The key here is to make sure you won’t be distracted if you hear a notification.
-This will make your journaling about you and your writing, and nothing else.
+The key here is to ensure you won’t be distracted if you hear a notification.
+This will make your journaling about you and your writing and nothing else.